Françoise de Foix

 Françoise de Foix, Comtesse de Châteaubriant ([fʁɑ̃swaz də fwa]; c.
 1495 – 16 October 1537) was a chief mistress of Francis I of France.

 Background

-Françoise was the daughter of Jean de Foix, Vicomte de Lautrec, and Jeanne d'Aydie.
+Born into the House of Foix, Françoise was the daughter of Jean de Foix, Vicomte de Lautrec, and Jeanne d'Aydie.
 Her father was the son of Pierre de Foix, Vicomte de Lautrec; Pierre had been a younger brother of Gaston IV of Foix, who had married Leonor, Queen of Navarre.
 Françoise was thus a second cousin of the Duchess of Brittany and Queen of France, Anne, whose mother had been a daughter of Gaston IV and Leonor.
 Françoise was brought up at Anne's court, where she met Jean de Laval, count of Châteaubriant, to whom she was engaged in 1505.
 On 11 March 1508 she gave birth to a daughter, Anne, who died on 12 April 1521.
 The couple formally married in 1509, living together at Châteaubriant until Francis I called them at court in 1516.
 Tall and dark-haired, she was also cultured, spoke Latin and Italian, and wrote poetry.